 Substitutions and Variations

-This Peach Berry Galette combines two summery fruits, but you could totally use what's in season when you make this or just what you enjoy the most!
-Here's a breakdown of fruits I think would taste fabulous by season:
+This Peach Berry Galette combines two summery fruits, but you could totally use whatever peak-season fruit you can find (from your local farmers market if possible!) or just what you enjoy the most!
+Here’s a breakdown of fruits I think would taste fabulous by season:

 - Winter: Apples, pears, pomegranate